 Since the completion of the multi-faceted pilot study, the Department of Integrative Medicine has continued to collaborate with Urban Zen’s Integrative Therapy Training Program and offer yoga throughout the hospital.
 To date, 50 trainees have served as Integrative Yoga Therapists within the inpatient units to provide bedside care and support through individual and group yoga sessions tailored to meet the needs and abilities of each individual.
 These sessions focus on movement, restorative postures, meditation practices and breath awareness techniques designed to reduce pain, anxiety and constipation and to promote an overall sense of healing/well-being.

 Through the generosity of the Charles Evans Foundation, the Department of Integrative Medicine launched an initiative to bring stress reduction and self-care modalities to nurses and other clinical staff at Beth Israel.
 The program was spearheaded by Aurora Ocampo, MA, RN, CS who has provided over two decades of instruction on mind/body approaches to patients, staff, and the community at BI.
 The program is now under the supervision of Caroline Ortiz RN, MS-MPH.
 Caroline and two holistic nurses Jeanne Kenney and Christine Gilchrist traveled to nursing units throughout the hospital providing sessions in relaxation, stress management, and training in self-care techniques using a variety of integrative modalities.
 These include:

-The program helps create a more positive work environment and demonstrates the importance of employee well-being.
-Staff members are also encouraged to teach their patients these techniques.
+The program helped create a more positive work environment and demonstrated the importance of employee well-being.
+Staff members were also encouraged to teach their patients these techniques.

 In honor of the success of the program a plaque was installed at the Beatrice Renfield Center, Department of Nursing Education and Research, Baird Hall, 10th Floor- Mount Sinai Beth Israel.

 From the left: Aurora Ocampo, MA, RN, CS, Woodson Merrell, MD, Chair of the Department of Integrative Medicine, Mrs. Bonnie Evans, Mr. Charles Evans, Jr., Harris Nagler, MD, President of Mount Sinai Beth Israel.